mikesetzer/API/README.md

 1. Visit [http://localhost:8080/](http://localhost:8080/) to view the app in your browser.

 2. You should see a list of customers retrieved from the server.
 You can also add new customers using the "Add New Customer" button and filling out the form that appears.

-## Contact

-If you encounter any issues or have questions about the app, please open an issue or contact [Your Contact Information].

-## License

-This project uses the MIT License - see the [LICENSE.md](LICENSE.md) file for details.